asmeurer/brown-water-python/docs/index.rst

 The ``tokenize`` module in the Python standard library is very powerful, but its `documentation <https://docs.python.org/3/library/tokenize.html>`_ is somewhat limited.
-In the spirit of the `Green Tree Snakes
+In the spirit of Thomas Kluyver's `Green Tree Snakes
 <https://greentreesnakes.readthedocs.io/>`_ project, which provides similar
 extended documentation for the ``ast`` module, I am providing here some extended documentation for effectively working with the ``tokenize`` module.